richelbilderbeek/city_of_thieves/Article/README.md

 The game has no loops, except for one in the tower.
 Because the questions are about optimal play, we can forbid the AI to go looping :-)]

+### Rafayel's idea: Multi-run

+As we already know, Richel has an algorithm which can give scores to nodes based by their chance to lead to a win state.
+This algorithm is nog very effective though.
+The solution I think would work is to run that same algorithm for a little longer (approximately 10 to 20 times win state) and based on the results elliminate the "zero-chance" nodes for the next algorithm which then will run trough the game but not from top to bottom but otherwise.
+So you begin with the win state and trace your way back.
+This way you have to check less nodes and the process will go faster.
+In the end we would have a graph with the best working routes.

 ## Results

 ![](fig_1.png)